The Automated Package Build

 • Stage 5-8:

-Normal build stages, all the selected packages are build.
+Normal build stages, all the selected packages are built.

 Likewise, stage 6-8 are mostly unused and only exist because the stages where spread over the range a single digit can hold.
 Some packages are rebuilt to solve dependency graph cycles due optional features of packages.